 Far too many people with mental illness will experience homelessness at some point.
 Why is that, and why on earth is it acceptable?
 Risk factors for homelessness According to the Homeless Hub, 30-35% experiencing homelessness have a mental illness.
 Among women, that figure jumps to 70%.
 How does society allow this to happen to some of our most vulnerable people?
 Housing is a basic fundamental need that all people should be able to access.
 Why are people with… Continue reading We All Deserve a Roof Over Our Heads

 nattanan23 on Pixabay We've all heard that money can't buy happiness.
 But is there some sort of relationship between money and happiness?
 And if so, what does that look like, and can money facilitate happiness?
 Meeting basic needs Clearly, it takes money to meet our most basic needs like food and shelter.
 When those basic… Continue reading Can Money Facilitate Happiness?

 "So, what do you do for work?"
-That's a pretty standard, run of the mill question if you're meeting someone for the first time, and one of the reasons why I dislike being around people.
-In our society, adults are expected to work, and if you don't, that is considered unusual unless you fall into… Continue reading How to Manage Working with a Mental Illness Disability
+That's a pretty standard, run of the mill question if you're meeting someone for the first time.
+It's also one of the reasons why I dislike being around people.
+In our society, adults are expected to work; if you don't, that's considered unusual unless you fall into a… Continue reading How to Manage Working with a Mental Illness Disability